Vacation & Summer Programs

 How to apply to be a Franklin's Guide

-If you are interested in learning more about becoming one of Franklin's Guides, contact Sabra Anne Snyder for an application.
+If you are interested in learning more about becoming one of Franklin's Guides, download or print the 2017 application here.
 Guides are engaged, mature students who are ready to learn the responsibilities of interacting with the public in a natural history museum setting.
 We require student applicants to be between the ages of 11 and 15 years old.

 What to expect as a Franklin's Guide